Emily the Strange: Character origin controversy

 The very first Emily the Strange illustration dates from 1991, but the 1978 children's book Nate the Great Goes Undercover features a very similar illustration of a young girl named Rosamond.
 She also has long black hair and is frequently accompanied by her black cats.
 When Rosamond is introduced she wears a short dress and white Mary Jane shoes, similar to Emily, and in a similar pose.

 This illustration is accompanied by the text, "Rosamond did not look hungry or sleepy.
 She looked like she always looks.
 Strange."
 The first Emily the Strange design by Cosmic Debris says: "Emily did not look tired or happy.
 She looked like she always looks.
 Strange."

 When Rosamond's creators, Marjorie Sharmat and Marc Simont, allegedly began contacting companies who had contracts related to Emily the Strange and urged them to drop their relationships with Cosmic Debris, Cosmic Debris sued Sharmat and Simont.
 Sharmat and Simont counter-sued.
 "Emily the Strange, like Rosamond, is a young girl in a short dress, black tights, and Mary Jane shoes.
 Emily, like Rosamond, has long dark hair with square-cut bangs.
 Emily, like Rosamond, is typically attended by four black cats.
 Emily, like Rosamond, is described as being strange and has a fascination with dark themes," alleged the complaint.

 Cosmic Debris contended that Emily and Rosamond both drew from a tradition of similar characters including Vampira and Wednesday Addams, and argued that while the text of the initial Emily illustration was nearly identical with Sharmat's text, that illustration had been withdrawn in 1998 and the statute of limitations had therefore run out.

-On August 12, 2009, creator of Emily the Strange and the creators of Nate the Great jointly announced an agreement resolving all disputes between them.
+On August 12, 2009, the creator of Emily the Strange and the creators of Nate the Great jointly announced an agreement resolving all disputes between them.
 Each side agreed to give up all claims against the other as part of their settlement.
 "We recognize that Emily and Rosamond are both unique and original characters, and we are pleased that we were able to resolve this dispute," said Marjorie Sharmat and Marc Simont.
 "We wish Rob, Cosmic Debris, Emily and her fans all the very best."